Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

-# Access data using the exchange container
+# Access data using exchange container

 This tutorial will allow you, having the Collection ID and Exchange ID found within the exchange container, to further use Data Exchange API to retrieve assets, relationships, snapshots, and revisions: